-- 1. Stock in timed events must be drawn by the flag judge or barrier judge not more than two hours before the performance at the roping chute or the rodeo office. - (a) If mistake is made in drawing timed event stock, redraw will be made from the mistake down. - In timed events, no drawn stock can be held over from one performance to the next or overnight. - 3.
+- Stock in timed events must be drawn by the flag judge or barrier judge not more than two hours before the performance at the roping chute or the rodeo office. (a) If mistake is made in drawing timed event stock, redraw will be made from the mistake down. - 2.
+In timed events, no drawn stock can be held over from one performance to the next or overnight. - 3.
 Only calves and steers that are available for use for the first run can be put into the draw for the second or subsequent runs. - 4.
-In the timed events, all cattle in the draw will be drawn one time before any cattle will be drawn for a second time.
-When the number of animals is equal to or exceeds the number of contestants in that performance, no stock will be run twice in the same performance. - 5.
+In the timed events, all cattle in the draw will be drawn one time before any cattle will be drawn for a second time. - 5.
 In the timed events, if a contestant has advised the secretary that he will be turning out his stock, no stock will be drawn for such a contestant. - 6.
 The judges shall inspect all timed event stock and are empowered to cull unsatisfactory stock provided that such culling must take place at a reasonable time before the rodeo starts. - 7.
 In timed events, a complete go-round must be finished before any contestant can compete on his next head of stock, except for stock that must be brought back. - 8.
 When it is necessary to make a cut in the cattle in timed events, the weaker end will be taken out of the draw. - 9.
-During any performance if an animal in the timed events escapes the chutes or pens before it is called for by the contestants, or if automatic barrier fails to work and stock is brought back, that animal will be returned by the arena director and the labour crew during or at the end of that performance in the same manner he was originally worked or brought to the pens for contesting.
-One steer or calf cannot be brought back alone. - 10.
-In the tie down roping, steer wrestling, team roping, and ladies breakaway events, the stock may be drawn for a complete performance. - 11. (a) Spares will be automatically used in the event of a re-run (i.e.: animal escapes, barrier malfunction, bad gate, gate left open).
-The spare will not be posted and will be kept confidential by judges. - (b) If contestant did break barrier on first run, he will take re-run with no barrier in place and will carry forward his penalty to the lap and tap time. - 12.
-In timed events (tie down roping, steer wrestling, team roping, and ladies breakaway roping) when a contestant gets moved to another performance without a trade, he will be first in order for drawing stock and for competing, in the Ladies Barrel Racing the contestant will run last.
+In the tie down roping, steer wrestling, team roping, and ladies breakaway events, the stock may be drawn for a complete performance. - 10. (a) Two (2) spares will be drawn and posted along with the official draw.
+Spares will be automatically used in the events of a rerun (i.e: animal escapes, uncooperative animal, barrier malfunction, bad gate, gate left open).

+(b) If contestant did break barrier on first run, he will take rerun with no barrier in place and will carry forward his penalty to the lap and tap time.